tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 Walk through the solution and highlight the following:

-* The data used in this activity, is the same that students used with in the decision tree exercise, so data preprocessing is the same, except in the target set creation where the `ravel` method is used instead of `reshape`.
+* The data used in this activity is the same that students used in the decision tree exercise, so data preprocessing is the same, except for the target set creation where the `ravel` method is used instead of `reshape`.

   ```python
   y = df_transactions["isFraud"].ravel()